magneticio/vamp.io/content/documentation/installation/kubernetes.md

 {{< /note >}}

 #### Tested against
-This guide has been tested on Kubernetes 1.2.
+This guide has been tested on Kubernetes 1.2 and 1.3.
 Minikube can also be used. ([github.com - minikube](https://github.com/kubernetes/minikube))

 #### Requirements